 Just like my 4th grade fiction summer reading list, these nonfiction book selections are good choices for 3rd and 5th graders, too.
-Like most boys his age, my 9 year old loves reading nonfiction books on topics he loves: math, science and birds.
+Like most boys his age, my 4th grader loves reading nonfiction books on topics he loves: math, science and birds.
 This list contains a bit of those subjects, but since I want him to expand his horizons, I am going heavy on the art and history titles.

 These books are all heavy on the illustrations and photographs, even the longer ones.
 Some of them are standard picture book-length that you can read aloud, either to your 4th grader or to younger kids.
 (Note: covers and titles are affiliate links.)

 Nonfiction Books for 4th Graders and 5th Graders

 Built to Last is a hugely long book that may indeed keep your kids busy all summer.
 I hardly need introduce Macaulay, his books are so famous.
 Lots of detail, intricate illustrations and lengthly explanations of structures will suck kids in.
 Kids who like to build and engineer stuff will be fascinated.
 Younger kids who may be daunted by the length and depth of the book will enjoy Macaulay’s My Readers Series.
 Each of these books looks at a single machine, such as the jet engine, the eye, or the toilet (that’s right).

 Eye to Eye: How Animals See The World.
 Since Kiddo has regaled me with many facts about how birds see, I thought he might enjoy this book about the eyes of other animals.
 If your child enjoys books about animals, I highly recommend searching out Steve Jenkins’ books.
 He has written many fascinating picture books at different reading levels and they all include his stellar cut paper collage illustrations.